cybergarage/puzzledb-go/doc/concept.md

 # Design Concepts

-This section describes the architecture and design concepts of PuzzleDB.
+PuzzleDB has a unique approach in the NewSQL field by using a simple key-value foundation for data model, indexes, and queries, enabling high scalability and ACID transactions.This section describes the architecture and design concepts of PuzzleDB.

 # Layer Concept